vtex/checkout-ui-tests/README.md

 ## Description

-The repository for mapped and implemented purchase testing scenarios for the Checkout UI.
+The repository for mapped and implemented purchase end-to-end testing scenarios for the Checkout UI.

 The test engine is composed by four main utilities: